enisn/UraniumUI/docs/en/themes/material/ColorsAndStyles.md

 ## Replacing Resources
 Best way to replace resources is putting files that include resources into `Resources/Styles` folder in your project.
-Then, you can override any resource by editing an existing resource in those files or creatişng a new one.
+Then, you can override any resource by editing an existing resource in those files or creating a new one.

 You can check the latest version and place it into yor project from GitHub repository: